 Chronic kidney disease (CKD) is defined as a persistent decline in kidney function, with a glomerular filtration rate below 60 mL/min/1.73 m2 and/or markers of kidney damage that persist for at least three months[21].
 The clinical diagnosis of CKD is mainly determined based on the glomerular filtration rate and serum creatinine and albumin levels.
 The interpretation of these markers is complex due to the complex etiology of nephropathy; for example, 30% of patients with diabetic nephropathy do not have abnormal urinary albumin levels, and serum creatinine does not increase until at least 40% of the renal parenchyma is damaged[22, 23].
 Early diagnosis of CKD can enable patients to receive treatment to slow down the progression of the disease and improve their prognosis; however, standard laboratory markers of renal deterioration are virtually unaffected in the early stages of kidney disease.
 Therefore, more useful markers to evaluate the occurrence and development of nephropathy urgently need to be identified.

 Recent advancements in multiple omics techniques have broadened the search for such biomarkers, and the intestinal flora has been identified to play an important role in the pathophysiology of CKD.
 Evidence is accumulating that changes in the characteristics of the intestinal flora may be clinically useful for the early identification of CKD.
 Patients with CKD have lower gut microbiota diversity than healthy controls[20] and have a lower total number of bacteria in their feces.
 Moreover, patients with CKD have a lower abundance of probiotic-producing microbiota, such as Lactobacillus and Prevotella[24], and significant enrichment of some opportunistic pathogens, such as Actinomycetes and Proteobacteria[25].
 Several microbial markers of diagnostic significance have also been identified.
 Ruminococcus and Roseburia can distinguish patients with CKD from healthy controls[26] and patients with CKD were found to have a significantly lower abundance of Roseburia, Faecalibacterium and Clostridium and significantly increased abundance of Klebsiella and Akkermansia[20, 24].
 In addition, Bacteroides eggerthii, Cetobacterium somerae and Candidatus Stoquefichus sp.
 KLE1796 can better distinguish early CKD than traditional biochemical markers.
 Bacteroides eggerthii, in particular, showed good diagnostic specificity for CKD, both alone and in conjunction with other alterations to the microbiome[27].
 A core microbiome associated with the course of CKD was identified, consisting of nine genera (Escherichia_shigella, Dialister, Lachnospiraceae_ND3007_group, Pseudobutyrivibrio, Roseburia, Paraprevotella, Ruminiclostridium, Collinsella stercoris and Bacteroides eggerthii).
 In particular, Paraprevotella, Pseudobutyrivibrio and Collinsella stercoris more accurately identified CKD than the classic measure of urinary protein/creatinine.
 These microbial markers are highly stable, even in the early stages of the disease[28].
 Moreover, butyrate production by Roseburia inulinivorans and Ruminococcus is significantly reduced in the early stages of CKD[29].

-Typical changes were also found in the urine microbiota of patients with CKD.
-Corynebacterium, Staphylococcus and Streptococcus were the predominant bacteria in the urine of patients with CKD.
-Moreover, urine microbial diversity positively correlated with the estimated glomerular filtration rate.
-Recent studies have also revealed characteristics of the blood microbiome are altered in patients with CKD.
-Metagenomic sequencing of 16S rDNA showed that the Proteobacteria phylum and Enterobacteriaceae and Pseudomonadaceae families were more abundant in the urine of patients with CKD and the estimated glomerular filtration rate correlated negatively with the abundance of Proteobacteria in urine.
+These characteristic changes suggest that changes in the microbiome in CKD patients can be an early indicator of an unhealthy state of the organism.
+CKD is an important component of aging-related diseases.
+The ability of microbial markers to accurately identify clinical symptoms before they appear will further improve clinical outcomes in aging-related diseases.

 2.2 Immunoglobulin A nephropathy